statpascal/emul99/readme.md

 ## Multiple Instances

-Disk images (using the original DSR or the P-code DSR) are memory mapped and can be shared between multiple instances of the simulator.
+Disk images (using the original DSR or the P-code DSR) are memory mapped and can be shared between multiple instances of the emulator.
 Changes are immediately visible to other instances but there is no mechanism to synchronize them; so data corruption is possible if they are written to at the same time.

-The simulator does not provide a utility to transfer files between standard TI disk images and the host system.
+The emulator does not provide a utility to transfer files between standard TI disk images and the host system.
 Programs like xdm99 from Ralph Benzinger's xdt99 tools can be utilized for this task.

 ## Cassette I/O

-The simulator can read and write WAV files (22050 Hz, unsigned 8 bit, mono) that can be played to or read from a real machine.
+The emulator can read and write WAV files (22050 Hz, unsigned 8 bit, mono) that can be played to or read from a real machine.
 Because there is no mechanism to set the position of the tape in the user interface, two different WAV files are used for input and output (see e.g. exbasic.cfg).
-The input wave file is loaded and analyzed when the simulator starts, so later changes do not have any effect on a running session.
+The input wave file is loaded and analyzed when the emulator starts, so later changes do not have any effect on a running session.
 The required config settings are: